cast-org/figuration/docs/utilities/flexbox.md

 Use `flex-items` utilities on flexbox containers to change the alignment of flex items on the *cross axis* (the y-axis to start, x-axis if `flex-direction: column`).
 Choose from `start`, `center` , `end`, `baseline`, or `stretch` (browser default).

+**Internet Explorer 10 and 11 do not support vertical alignment of flex items when the flex container has a `min-height`.** [See Flexbugs #3 for more details.](https://github.com/philipwalton/flexbugs#flexbug-3)

 Responsive item alignment utilities:
 - `.flex{-breakpoint}-items-start`
 - `.flex{-breakpoint}-items-center`